How to Set Up MCP Servers in Claude Code — Complete Guide

 --global

-When both project-level and user-level configs exist, Claude Code merges them.
-Project-level servers take priority if there is a name conflict.
+When both exist, Claude Code merges them.
+Project-level takes priority on name conflicts.

 {